SIGNING UP & SIGNING IN

 Our website provides one-stop shopping for the Tassos® family of products.
 You will enjoy deep savings by registering and joining our Tassos Traveler Rewards Program, formerly named the Tassos Loyalty Program.

 It’s quite simple - the more you choose Tassos®, the more you save.
-Members who shop regularly are eligible for flat-rate shipping, percentage discounts, and special prices on promotional items.
+Members who are signed into their Tassos® account are eligible for the flat-rate shipping of $9.99, percentage discounts, and special prices on promotional items.

 Can I ship to multiple addresses?